Translated by Charles Muller

 Possessing rare treasures brings about harmful behavior.

-Therefore the sage regards his center, and not his eyes.
+Therefore the sage acts from his gut, and not from his eyes.

 He lets go of that and chooses this.